 The network also offers a list of high-quality, vetted mental health professionals who are committed to working with law enforcement.
 We vet the applicants against the ethical principles, guidelines and code of conduct set by their respective occupational associations, such as the American Psychological Association (APA) in the case of psychologists.

 Last, but not least, the network has compiled numerous resources that specifically deal with the holistic well-being of LEOs.
 We post a ton of real-time information and news that are relevant to our members specifically, and the LE community in general, on our WeNeverWalkAlone™ Facebook channel - be sure to like for all the latest updates.

 Question: How many departments are in the network today?
 Who are they?

-Answer: We currently have 22 police departments across Adams, DuPage, Cook, Kane, Kendall, Lake, McHenry, and Will counties in the Metropolitan Chicago area: Des Plaines, Mount Prospect, Park Ridge, Rosemont, Round Lake Park, Lincolnwood, Barrington, South Barrington, Wheeling, Highland Park, Glen Ellyn, Prospect Heights, Niles, McHenry County Conservation District, Aurora, Broadview, Quincy, Elgin, Wilmette, Crystal Lake, Oak Park, Carol Stream, Cook County State's Attorney, Carpentersville, Monee, Western Springs, Crest Hill, Lombard, Countryside, Downers Grove and Hickory Hills.
+Answer: We currently have 27 police departments across Adams, DuPage, Cook, Kane, Kendall, Lake, McHenry, and Will counties in the Metropolitan Chicago area: Des Plaines, Mount Prospect, Park Ridge, Rosemont, Round Lake Park, Lincolnwood, Barrington, South Barrington, Wheeling, Highland Park, Glen Ellyn, Prospect Heights, Niles, McHenry County Conservation District, Aurora, Broadview, Quincy, Elgin, Wilmette, Crystal Lake, Oak Park, Carol Stream, Cook County State's Attorney, Carpentersville, Monee, Western Springs, Crest Hill, Lombard, Countryside, Downers Grove and Hickory Hills.
 A number of other departments are testing the system and/or are in the process of joining.

 Question: Is the network secure, private, and confidential?
 Is there any tracking of an officer’s activity while using the platform?